 Heart or liver failure

 Impotence/loss of sex drive

 Increased blood glucose or diabetes

 Liver Function Test

 Genetic Test-HFE Mutation Testing

-Having too much iron can cause heart problems, diabetes and liver disease.
-If this condition is left untreated, it can damage the body’s joints, pituitary gland and major organs including the heart, pancreas and liver.
-It can also affect the body’s endocrine functioning causing diabetes, hypothyroidism, hypogonadism, (infertility, impotence), and hormone imbalances.
-Without treatment it can be fatal.
+Too much iron can cause heart problems, diabetes, and liver disease.
+If this condition is left untreated, it can damage the body’s joints, pituitary gland, and major organs, including the heart, pancreas, and liver.
+It can also affect the body’s endocrine functioning causing diabetes, hypothyroidism, hypogonadism (infertility, impotence), and hormone imbalances.
+Without treatment, it can be fatal.